TeamMoodGitHub/Aaron-Term-1/README.md

 See the website live [here](http://www.jungle.ninja).

-## Running your own version of Jungle.GG
+## Running your own version of Jungle.ninja
-If you'd like to run your own version of Jungle.GG, follow these steps:
+If you'd like to run your own version of Jungle.ninja, follow these steps:

 1. You need a MongoDB server hosted either locally with your web server or online.
 I recommend [mLab](https://mlab.com/) if you want a free/online database.
 2. You will also need an API key from the Riot Games API.
 You can click [here](https://developer.riotgames.com/) for more information.